r-lidar/lasR/README.md

 **Fast Airborne LiDAR Data Processing**

-The `lasr` library (pronounced "laser") is a C++ library for large scale point cloud processing with C++, R an python APIs.
-It enables the creation and execution of complex processing pipelines on massive lidar data.
-It can read and write `.las`, `.laz` and `.pcd` files, compute metrics using an area-based approach, generate digital canopy models, segment individual trees, thin point data, and process collections of files using multicore processing.
+The `lasr` library (pronounced "laser") is a C++ library for large scale airborne point cloud processing with C++, R an Python APIs.
+It enables the creation and execution of **complex processing pipelines** on massive lidar data.
+It can read and write `.las`, `.laz` and `.pcd` files, compute metrics using an area-based approach, generate digital canopy models, segment individual trees, decimate point data, and process collections of files using multicore processing strategies.

-`lasr` offers a range of tools to process massive volumes of lidar data efficiently in a production environment using either the `C++` API, the R API (`lasR` package) or the `python` (`pylasr` package) API.
+`lasr` offers a range of tools to process massive volumes of lidar data efficiently in a production environment using either the `C++` API, the R API (`lasR` package) or the Pythong API (`pylasr` package).

+💵 [Sponsor `lasr`](https://github.com/sponsors/Jean-Romain).
+It is free and open source, but requires time and effort to develop and maintain.

+## Documentation

 - 📖 Start with the [tutorial](https://r-lidar.github.io/lasR/articles/tutorial.html) to learn how to use `lasR` in R.
 - 🐍 For Python users, see the [Python documentation](https://github.com/r-lidar/lasR/tree/main/python) and [examples](https://github.com/r-lidar/lasR/tree/main/python/examples).

-- 💵 [Sponsor `lasr`](https://github.com/sponsors/Jean-Romain).
-It is free and open source, but requires time and effort to develop and maintain.
+The most comprehensive source of documentation is the [R package `lasR` documentation](https://r-lidar.github.io/lasR/),
+as `lasr` is primarily an R package.
+Even Python users should start with the R documentation, while the examples are written in R, the logic and illustrations are very similar in the Python API.

+## APIs
-## R API
+##3 R API

 There is no current plan to release `lasR` on CRAN.
 Instead, it is hosted on `r-universe`: